A lower bound technique for triangulations of simplotopes: Tools for Covering Simplotopes

+Returning to the proof, we know by dimension requirements that $\alpha$ must have the same number of vertices in each face.
+Suppose every face of $S$ has $k$ vertices from $\alpha$, and thus $k-1$ is the dimension of every face in $S$.
+Since $n \geq 3$ and $k-1 \geq n-1$, we have $k \geq 3$.
+Let $T$ be the union of all the vertices in the faces of $\alpha$ that span faces in $S$.
+Notice $T$ must contain at least $k$ distinct vertices for each of the $t$ sets $S_i$, and so $|T| \geq tk$.

+Consider the dimension of the points in $T$.
+Each face starts in dimension $k-1$.
+If you consider the faces within $S_i$, these combine to have dimension $k$, since only one extra free coordinate is added (within the special factor).

+I also claim that adding the points from $S_2$ to $S_1$ increases the dimension at most $1$.
+We know the faces in $S_2$ has the same free coordinates as the faces in $S_1$ by assumption, so no new free coordinates are added.
+The difference then is in the zero and dependent coordinates.
+Since the zero and dependent coordinates are all the same within $S_2$, this means that after adding a single vertex to the affine combination, no other vertex in a face in $S_2$ will increase the size of the space.
+Since only one vertex is needed to include $S_2$, this increases the dimension by at most $1$.
+Similar logic holds for adding points from $S_3$, and so on for the rest of the $S_i$.
+Hence, the total dimension spanned by such vertices is at most $k + t - 1$.

+Thus we have strictly more than $tk$ points on a face of dimension $k + t - 1$.
+If $t = 1$, then the result follows from Lemma~\ref{lemma:n-positioned-specific}.
+Hence $t \geq 2$, and we've established $k \geq 3$.
+This implies that the number of points $tk$ is at least two bigger than the dimension $k + t - 1$.
+We contradict the fact that $\alpha$ is non-degenerate. \end{proof}

-We say that three faces of a simplotope are {\em tri-positioned} if: (i) each of the three faces have exactly the same zero coordinates except in one triangle factor of the simplotope, and (ii) in that triangle factor, each of the faces have exactly one zero coordinate and it is a different coordinate for each face.
-For example, the three square facets of a triangular prism ($\Pi_{1,1}$) are tri-positioned, as are the three edges of any triangular facet.
+The special case we focus on for $n$-positioned faces is $n = 3$, which we call {\em tri-positioned}.
+Three tri-positioned faces would have the same free coordinates outside of a triangle factor, and within that triangle factor each of the three faces would have a unique zero coordinate and two free coordinates.
+For example, the three square facets of a triangular prism $\Pi(1,1)$ are tri-positioned, as are the three edges of any triangular facet.

-\begin{proposition} Let $\alpha$ be a non-degenerate simplex in $\Pi^*_{s,t}$.
-No three distinct exterior faces of $\alpha$ of dimension greater than or equal to 2 can be contained in tri-positioned faces of $\Pi^*_{s,t}$. \end{proposition}
+\begin{proposition} Let $\alpha$ be a non-degenerate simplex in $\Pi(s,t)$.
+No three distinct exterior faces of $\alpha$ of dimension greater than or equal to 2 can span tri-positioned faces of $\Pi(s,t)$. \end{proposition}

-\begin{proof} Let $\sigma$, $\tau$, and $\rho$ be three tri-positioned exterior faces of $\alpha$ in three different $\Pi_{s',t'}$ faces of $\Pi^*_{s,t}$.
-Each of $\sigma$, $\tau$, and $\rho$ has $s' + 2t' + 1$ vertices (and they may share some in common).
-A naive count of all the vertices with possible over-counting yields $3s' + 6t' + 3$ vertices.
-Each vertex in this naive count is in at most two of $\sigma$, $\tau$, and $\rho$ since no point can simultaneously satisfy condition (ii) for all three tri-positioned faces.
-Since each vertex is counted in the naive count at most twice, so there are at least $\lceil \frac{3}{2} s' + \frac{3}{2} \rceil + 3t'$ distinct vertices among the three faces.